 The purpose of the oral examination is to provide the student an opportunity to respond to the critiques and any other questions that the readers may raise in relation to the comprehensive paper and its discussion.
 The examination lasts approximately ninety minutes.
-Readers include the student's advisers and two faculty members assigned by the Director of the PhD Program.
-A decision on the student's performance is determined by majority vote.
+A decision on the student's performance is determined by majority vote of the Comprehensive Examination Committee.